trufnetwork/sdk-go/docs/api-reference.md

 3. **Validate wallet addresses**
 4. **Log permission changes**
 5. **Implement retry mechanisms**
+6. **Use caching strategically for improved performance**
+7. **Monitor cache hit rates and data freshness**
+8. **Aggregate cache metadata for batch operations**

 ### Considerations

 - Visibility changes are blockchain transactions
+- Cache metadata is always returned, even when caching is disabled
+- Cache refresh intervals are configured by node operators
+- Cache is bypassed when `FrozenAt` or `BaseDate` parameters are used

 ## Primitive Stream Interface